A study conducted on different subjects says that marijuana use created opportunities for intimacy, ranging from the emotional to the physical.

-Not a lot of studies have been conducted on personal marijuana use, much less about the plant’s effect on couples.
-Legalization and an evolving marijuana culture has opened up the industry to more studies, giving scientists and researchers the chance to examine the plant more thoroughly by looking into the effect it has on people and relationships.
+Not a lot of studies have been conducted on personal marijuana use, much less about the effect that the plant can have on couples.
+Legalization and an evolving perspective on marijuana has opened up the industry to more studies, giving scientists and researchers the chance to examine the plant more thoroughly by looking into the effect it has on people and relationships.

 After the 30 days passed and participants’ input on the study concluded, researchers analyzed the data and found that smoking cannabis increased the couples’ likelihood of having an intimate experience, especially within two hours of consuming the plant.
-This increased intimacy remained even if only one member of the couple used marijuana, disproving other studies that claim that personal drug use adds stress on the relationship.
+This increased intimacy remained even if only one partner used marijuana, disproving other studies that claim that personal drug use adds stress to a relationship.

 In order to comprehend the full extent of marijuana’s influence on relationships and intimacy, more studies need to be conducted, particularly ones that focus on larger samples of couples and monitor their progress over longer periods of time.